What's the Damage: Pythium Root Rot

 THREAT

 The pathogens that are responsible for Pythium root rot are present in almost all cultivated soils and attack plant roots, under wet conditions.
 Therefore, cool-season and warm-season grasses, even highly maintained turfgrasses such as on golf courses, are all susceptible to the unsightly Pythium root rot disease.
+Symptoms of Pythium root rot can be non-distinctive, which means it can often be confused with other diseases.
+To prevent misdiagnosis, a professional sportsturf manager, superintendent or landscaper should be employed to appropriately assess and properly treat the damage.

 HOW TO MANAGE